 Few college financial aid packages cover summer coursework, such as lab or field training, making such study an out-of-pocket expense for many students.
 The SAA is committed to assisting individuals in realizing their goals of entering careers in archaeology by offering two categories of scholarships: the HUGS and the HUGS-IFR.

-- HUGS: This scholarship can be used for a field school, to volunteer on a project directed by a professional archaeologist, or to receive other forms of archaeological training.
+HUGS: This scholarship can be used for a field school, to volunteer on a project directed by a professional archaeologist, or to receive other forms of archaeological training in summer 2017.
 This particular scholarship, however, cannot be used for a field school run by the Institute of Field Research (IFR).
 For that, see the HUGS-IFR listed below.
-There will be up to two scholarships for undergraduate students and up to two scholarships for graduate students.
+A total of six HUGS awards will be awarded to undergraduate and graduate students (see below for eligibility).
 Each scholarship is $3,000.

-The SAA HUGS program recognizes that there are additional costs associated with attending a field school (airfare, basic field supplies, etc.), and will thus provide up to $2,000 for expenses related to attending the IFR field school.
+The SAA HUGS program recognizes that there are additional costs associated with attending a field school (airfare, basic field supplies, etc.), and will provide up to an additional $2,000 for expenses related to attending the IFR field school.